 Individuals struggling with methamphetamine addiction face major obstacles if they plan on quitting without assistance.
 That is because the intense withdrawal symptoms associated with meth are potentially fatal without the assistance of a medical professional.
 Likewise, the intense discomfort associated with meth withdrawal makes it nearly impossible for even the most strong-willed individuals to successfully quit on their own.

-Inpatient treatment facilities who specialize in meth detox provide a safe, structured environment where individuals can work through their substance abuse problems.
+Inpatient treatment facilities that specialize in meth detox provide a safe, structured environment where individuals can work through their substance abuse problems.
 A combination of clinical and behavioral therapies are essential for supporting the body’s natural healing process as it recovers from the damage done by methamphetamine.
-Life skills and emotional management strategies learned during inpatient treatment are also critical for providing an individual with the tools they need for long-term recovery.
+Life skills and emotion-management strategies learned during inpatient treatment are also critical for providing individuals with the tools they need for long-term recovery.

 At Reflections Recovery Center in Prescott, Arizona, we approach drug addiction recovery for men from multiple angles.
 Combining clinical treatment and holistic therapy allows us to treat the physical, emotional and spiritual aspects of each client’s addiction.